 In our homestays, Hamilton in France students are insiders rather than outside observers.
 They are able to discuss with their hosts, in French, topics from the serious to the mundane on a daily basis.

-The cost of the homestay half-board (five dinners and all breakfast when school is in session) is included in the program's fees.
+The cost of the homestay half-board (five dinners and all breakfasts when school is in session) is included in the program's fees.
 We encourage students to be flexible in their habits and take most meals with their hosts.
-However, students are encouraged to inform HiF early in case of medical, philosophical, or religious dietary food restrictions.
+However, students should inform HiF early in case of medical, philosophical, or religious dietary food restrictions.

 Students may suggest the name of a host with whom they would like to live before May 1 or November 1 prior to departure.
-The host must be French-speaking and adhere to HiF language pledge, live in Paris and provide demi-pension, which includes breakfast and substantial evening meal.
+The host must be French-speaking and adhere to HiF language pledge, live in Paris and provide demi-pension, which includes breakfast and substantial evening meals five times a week.

 What to Expect

 Individual room, with appropriate furniture, proper storage and lighting.
 Linens are provided, and students can expect one laundry a week in the home.

 Students receive keys to the apartment and have access to some common rooms in the home.

 Support from the host, but student independence is respected.

 Demi-pension (all breakfasts and five dinners a week) when school is in session.
 Students are responsible for the cost of two dinners a week and all of their lunches, which they are normally expected to take outside the home.